🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 axes[0].set_title('Potential Distribution', fontsize=12, fontweight='bold')

-axes[0].set_xlabel('X Position')
+axes[0].set_xlabel('X position')

-axes[0].set_ylabel('Y Position')
+axes[0].set_ylabel('Y position')

 plt.colorbar(im1, ax=axes[0], label='Potential [V]')